dokku/dokku/docs/deployment/application-deployment.md

 > Note: Your private key should be registered with `ssh-agent` in your local development environment.
 If you get a `permission denied` error when pushing, you can register your private key as follows: `ssh-add -k ~/<your private key>`.

-After running `git push dokku master`, you should have output similar to this in your terminal:
+After running `git push dokku main:master`, you should have output similar to this in your terminal:

 ```
 Counting objects: 231, done.